Muddy York RFC

 Name and Coat of Arms

-"Toronto Muddy York " is a tribute to the original name of Toronto.
-The team colors – navy blue and canary yellow – come from both the City of Toronto’s coat of arms and the Rugby School in Warwickshire, where the game was created in 1823.
+"Toronto Muddy York", a reference to a historical nickname for Toronto.
+The team colors – navy blue and canary yellow – come from both the City of Toronto's coat of arms and the Rugby School in Warwickshire, where the game was created in 1823.
 Blue symbolizes tradition, loyalty, unity, and strength; while yellow symbolizes success, athletic achievements, and joy.[4]

 Competitions